Getting Ready for NISAR - and for Managing Big Data using the Commercial Cloud

 “NISAR will produce copious amounts of data and these data will be in high demand, not only for the NISAR products themselves, but as ingredients in the generation of multiple higher-level informational products,” says NISAR Program Scientist Craig Dobson.
 “The global scope of NISAR science combined with NASA’s open data policy will stimulate and facilitate vast interest in these data.”

-“NISAR has a two-part problem,” observes Chris Stoner, the Project Office Manager at NASA’s Alaska Satellite Facility (ASF) Distributed Active Archive Center (DAAC), which is one of EOSDIS' discipline-specific DAACs and the future home for NASA’s NISAR data.
+“NISAR has a two-part problem,” observes Chris Stoner, the Project Office Manager at the Alaska Satellite Facility Distributed Active Archive Center (ASF DAAC), which is one of EOSDIS' discipline-specific DAACs and the future home for NISAR data.
 “The file sizes are large and the overall volume of data will be huge.
 This means we have to do something different to ensure that NISAR data users have a good user experience and are able to do their research.”

 The “different” approach ASF DAAC is exploring to efficiently store and distribute the tremendous amount of data expected from NISAR is to use the commercial cloud.
-While the ASF DAAC will archive and distribute NISAR data, these data will be processed at NASA’s Jet Propulsion Laboratory (JPL), located at the California Institute of Technology in Pasadena, CA. ASF DAAC is working collaboratively with JPL to test and prototype ways of archiving and distributing NISAR data using the commercial cloud.
-This three-year project began in 2016 and is called Getting Ready for NISAR, or GRFN (pronounced Griffin).
+While ASF DAAC will archive and distribute NISAR data, these data will be processed at NASA’s Jet Propulsion Laboratory (JPL), located at the California Institute of Technology in Pasadena, CA. ASF DAAC is working collaboratively with JPL to test and prototype ways of archiving and distributing NISAR data using the commercial cloud.
+This three-year project began in 2016 and is called Getting Ready for NISAR (GRFN), pronounced "Griffin".